 - The transgender community is still not officially recognized by the laws of Dubai.
 So, if you identify yourself in the non-binary gender on your passport, it is possible that you may be questioned by authorities at the airport.
 Also, for the sake of your own safety in Dubai, be sure to dress according to your birth-assigned gender.

 - Dubai is a cosmopolitan with multicultural citizens living together.
-Regardless of that, if you’re traveling to Dubai from non-western nations, it is advisable to be extra vigilant of the safety laws in Dubai, as liabilities often vary indiscriminately from tourist to tourist.
+Regardless of that, if you’re traveling to Dubai from non-western nations, it is advisable to be extra vigilant of the safety rules in Dubai, as liabilities often vary indiscriminately from tourist to tourist.

 - It is illegal to make disrespectful statements about authorities in the UAE on any public platform including social media posts.